Why Clicker Train Your Pet?

-Clicker training can also help to stimulate the pet’s mind and help to correct behavioral issues.
+Clicker training can also help to stimulate the pet’s mind and help correct behavioral issues.
 These are issues that may be caused by boredom, anxiety, fear or frustration.
-It also helps to improve the bond between the owner and your pet as they learn to follow your commands.
+It also helps to improve the bond between you and your pet as they learn to follow your commands.

 Clicker training can be used on a number of different animals, not just dogs.
 Dogs are always going to be the easiest to train to follow commands, but birds can be taught many things as well.
-Cats just by their nature are going to be more difficult to train than other pets, no matter if you use clicker training or not.
+Cats just by their nature are going to be more difficult to train than other pets.

-Target stick or chopstick – For cue training.
-This one is optional as most people will just use their finger and point to indicate what they want done.
+- Target stick or chopstick – For cue training.
+This one is optional because most people will just use their finger and point to indicate what they want done.

 To train your pets, they first need to be introduced to the clicker.
-For them it is something completely new, and at first they won’t understand what it is for.
+For them it’s something completely new, and at first they won’t understand what it’s for.
 You’ll need to demonstrate it for them a few times to help them associate the sound with good behavior.
 The ‘CLICK’ sound needs to be immediately followed by a treat.
 The treat will act as a positive reinforcement to motivate your pet to do the desired behavior.

-Keeping your pets attention in training can sometimes be difficult.
+Keeping your pets attention while training can sometimes be difficult.
 Some pets might start off interested because they are receiving treats.
-Others might just be confused about what you are doing and only interested in receiving treats.
-If you find your pets confused or only that they’ve lost interest stop the training for a while and try again later.
-Keep the clicker training sessions short in the beginning as pets like cats and birds have low attention spans.
+Others might just be confused about what you’re doing and only interested in receiving treats.
+If you find your pets confused or only that they’ve lost interest, stop the training for a while and try again later.
+Keep the training sessions short in the beginning because pets like cats and birds have low attention spans.

 One way to keep them from only being interested in eating the treats is to not let your pets eat directly from the bowl.